Richard Brook (bishop)

+Biography

 Brook was born in Bradford, West Yorkshire, in 1880 and was educated at Bradford Grammar School and Lincoln College, Oxford, where he was awarded 1st Class Honours in Modern History and Theology.
-He was a Fellow of Merton College, Oxford, 1907–19, and he contributed an essay in ‘Foundations’ in 1912, an influential publication expressing ‘Christian belief in terms of modern thought’.
+He was a Fellow of Merton College, Oxford, 1907–19, and he contributed an essay in Foundations in 1912, an influential publication expressing "Christian belief in terms of modern thought".

 When the First World War broke out, Brook joined the YMCA, serving in France, writing to diocesan bishops in 1915 seeking volunteers from the clergy to staff ‘huts’ for soldiers in need of recreation and refreshments.
-His letter is referred to in many monthly diocesan gazettes.
+His letter is referred to in many monthly diocesan gazettes, including the Chester Diocesan Gazette.
 In 1916, Brook applied for a commission as a Temporary Chaplain to the Forces (TCF).
-His interview card described him as ‘Tall.
-Suitable’ and noted the names of his influential referees including the Archbishop of Canterbury and the Vice-Chancellor of Oxford University.
-Brook was appointed and seems to have spent the bulk of his time at the Officers School at Brockton in Staffordshire.
+His interview card described him as "Tall.
+Suitable" and noted the names of his influential referees including the Archbishop of Canterbury and the Vice-Chancellor of Oxford University.
+Brook was appointed and seems to have spent the bulk of his time at the Officers School at Brocton in Staffordshire.
 He was twice Mentioned in Despatches.

 The War led to a career change.
 In 1919, he was appointed Headmaster of Liverpool College where he remained for nine years.
 He then moved to parochial work as Vicar of Doncaster and Canon of Sheffield Cathedral and, in 1935, was appointed Archdeacon of Coventry.

 By 1940, although 60, Brook began to be seriously considered for a diocesan bishopric in England.
 The key figure in the appointment of bishops was the Prime Minister whose ‘patronage secretary’ compiled evidence from many quarters particularly from the Archbishops of Canterbury and York.
-In 1940, the choice for the vacancy at Leicester rested between Brook and Vernon Smith, Bishop of Woolwich and, on Archbishop Lang's recommendation, Prime Minister Chamberlain nominated Smith who was appointed.
+In 1940, the choice for the vacancy at Leicester rested between Brook and Vernon Smith, Bishop of Woolwich and, on Archbishop Lang's recommendation, Prime Minister Neville Chamberlain nominated Smith who was appointed.
 Lang had described Brook as a scholar with parochial experience and had noted ‘Mrs Brook I am told is quite admirable’.
 Smith was a bachelor but was already a Suffragan Bishop and this seemed to be his final opportunity for preferment.
 Brook was more successful for St Edmundsbury in the summer of 1940.
 By then there was a new Prime Minister, Winston Churchill, who preferred ‘warriors’ to ‘gownsmen’.
 Unsurprisingly, the choice rested between two First World War TCFs, Richard Brook and Russell Barry DSO.
 Lang preferred Brook since Barry had no rural experience and was ‘deaf’.
 Brook was appointed.